-in case the field that triggers the validation rule causing the rejection of the record is not part of the key that uniquely identifies the record (such as for example TRUM Data Field (48) Delivery point or zone for REMIT Table 1), the reporting should be done via the regular reporting channel, i.e. the full set of information as required by REMIT Implementing Regulation and compliant with the TRUM and the currently enabled validation rules in ARIS (REMIT Information System) should be reported using the regular file name convention (YYYYMMDD\REMITTable1\V1\ACERCode\SeqNum.xml.asc.pgp, where YYYYMMDD is the date of submission);
+in case the field that triggers the validation rule causing the rejection of the record is not part of the key that uniquely identifies the record (such as for example TRUM Data Field (48) Delivery point or zone for REMIT Table 1), the reporting should be done via the regular reporting channel, i.e. the full set of information as required by REMIT Implementing Regulation and compliant with the TRUM and the currently enabled validation rules in ARIS should be reported using the regular file name convention (YYYYMMDD\REMITTable1\V3\ACERCode\SeqNum.xml.asc.pgp, where YYYYMMDD is the date of submission)

-in case the field that triggers the validation rule causing the record rejection is part of the key that uniquely identifies the record (such as for example TRUM Data Field (21) Organised Market Place ID/OTC for REMIT Table 1), the originally reported record (for which the lifecycle event has to be reported) should be firstly invalidated with action type "E" (error) via the parallel reporting channel using the file name convention in which the date of submission "20000101" replaced with (20000101 REMITTable1 V1 ACERCode SegNum.xml.asc.pgp).
-Reporting of corrected record with action type "N" and the subsequent modified records with action type "M" (or cancelled record with Action type "C") should be reported via the regular reporting channel, i.e. the full set of information as required by REMIT Implementing Regulation and compliant with the TRUM and the currently enabled validation rules in ARIS (REMIT Information System).
+- in case the field that triggers the validation rule causing the record rejection is part of the key that uniquely identifies the record (such as for example TRUM Data Field (21) Organised Market Place ID/OTC for REMIT Table 1), the originally reported record (for which the lifecycle event has to be reported) should be firstly invalidated with action type "E" (error) via the parallel reporting channel using the file name convention in which the date of submission is replaced with "20000101"

+(20000101\REMITTable1\V3\ACERCode\SeqNum.xml.asc.pgp)

+Reporting of the corrected record with action type "N" and the subsequent modified records with action type "M" (or cancelled record with Action type "C") should be reported via the regular reporting channel, i.e. the full set of information as required by REMIT Implementing Regulation and compliant with the TRUM and the currently enabled validation rules in ARIS (REMIT Information System).